 For repeat buyers, you can keep it a bit more simple with just a thank you email.
 Let them know you appreciate them so much and remind them about your rewards program, this is a great place to remind them.
 Encourage them to share your product and your business on social media or invite them to the others channels where you create content for them.

-When it comes to second time purchasers, make sure you’re conveying how much you appreciate their support for your business.
+When it comes to second-time purchasers, make sure you’re conveying how much you appreciate their support for your business.
 Take some time to brainstorm the best ways to do this.
-Start with a brain dump, write down everything your customer needs to have a good experience with your product.
-Grab this week’s freebie to help you do this!
+Start with a brain dump, and write down everything your customer needs to have a good experience with your product.
+Sign up for the free resource library for a tool to help you do this!

 Another thing that you can do with your post-purchase emails series is add in evergreen content.
 Share any blog posts or videos that aren’t time sensitive.
 This way you’re keeping in touch with your customer, even if you’re not sending regular campaign emails.